Skip to main content

 See answer

-You may see this error if you try to create a class that already exists in your instance of Weaviate.
-In this case, you can follow these instructions to delete the class.
+You may see this error if you try to create a collection that already exists in your instance of Weaviate.
+In this case, you can follow these instructions to delete the collection.

 You can delete any unwanted collection(s), along with the data that they contain.